railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 ## 2. Deploy the OpenTelemetry Collector

+The OpenTelemetry Collector is a vendor-agnostic service that receives, processes, and exports telemetry data.

+It is not strictly necessary to run a collector when implementing OpenTelemetry, but it is recommended by the OpenTelemetry community.
+More information on the subject can be found <a href="https://opentelemetry.io/docs/collector/#when-to-use-a-collector" target="_blank">here</a>.

 ### Fork the Open Telemetry Collector repository
 - Navigate to the <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack" target="_blank">Open Telemetry Collector repository</a> in GitHub
 - Click `Fork` then `Create fork`